udoma-co/terraform-provider-udoma/docs/resources/workflow_definition.md

 - `first_step_id` (String) The ID of the first step of the workflow
 - `name` (String) The name of the workflow definition, shown in the admin page
-- `name_expression` (String) An optional JS expression to be used to compute the name of the workflow execution.
-If not set, the name of the definition will be used for new executions

 ### Optional